OpenSC/engine_pkcs11/README.md

 [![Build Status](https://travis-ci.org/OpenSC/engine_pkcs11.png)](https://travis-ci.org/OpenSC/engine_pkcs11)

+# Submitting pull requests

+For adding new features or extending functionality in addition to the code, please submit a test program which verifies the correctness of operation.
+See tests/ for the existing test suite.

-# OpenSSL engine for PKCS#11 modules
+# About engine_pkcs11: an OpenSSL engine for PKCS#11 modules

 engine_pkcs11 is a plug-in for the OpenSSL